 One of the most important things when sleeping in a car comfortably is choosing the best sleeping setup.
 Options include car-top pop-up tents, sleeping platforms, or padded mattresses.
 A quick internet search will reveal many possibilities for setting up a car for car camping and sleeping.

-I chose to build a wood platform to set on top of my folded-down seats to make my sleeping space level.
+I built a wood platform to set on top of my folded-down seats to make my sleeping space level.
 I drew out a plan, measured twice, and used 3/4 inch plywood, screws, and a hinge from Home Depot to build the sleeping platform.
-My platform was about 30″ wide and perfectly long enough to stretch out flat.
-I’m only 5’3″, so I didn’t need a ton of length.
+My platform was about 30″ wide and long enough for me to stretch out flat.
+I’m only 5’3″, so I didn’t need too much length.
 I can’t imagine sleeping in my car for weeks at a time if I couldn’t completely stretch out.
 To gain a few more inches, move the front seats all the way forward when you are sleeping.

 In addition to the actual sleeping space, you need the right mattress and linens to sleep in a car comfortably.
 There are many types of mattresses to choose from, from blow-up to roll-up and foldable memory foam.
 I bought a foldable memory foam mattress with a removable zipper cover from Amazon that I love.
 Memory foam is perfect for cutting down to size, which I had to do.

-I used a sleeping bag and summer weight comforter, which kept me warm on 20-degree nights, along with two feather pillows that made sleeping in a car that much more comfortable!
+I used a sleeping bag and summer weight comforter, which kept me warm on 20 degree nights or below.
+I also love pillows and brought two feather pillows that made sleeping in a car that much more comfortable!

 I definitely feel they kept my car cooler, but I am not sure about warmer.
 I left my window coverings up during the day when I was gone for long periods of time.
 They work well to prevent car peepers, block out light, and add privacy to a car camping setup.
 I would not go car camping without them!